 The way we are is not set in stone, and we can make even the most profound changes when we come face to face with something that motivates us and moves us to our core.

-That rocking of the boat came for me a few years ago when I was looking for something to watch on Netflix and saw the film Vegucated.
+That rocking of the boat came for me a few years ago when I was looking for something to watch and saw the film Vegucated.
 This film however is not where this whole thing started.
 The process we go through to change something as big as our diets is precisely that... a process.

 Many moons ago I remember that my sister in law had watched a PETA video and was going on and on about how she would never eat meat again.
 This was my first little hint that something was terribly wrong with the way animals were raised for food.
 I also distinctly remember telling her, "please... don't tell me.
 I don't want to know".

 It was about 3 years after that day (and me still being a hard core carnivore!) that I was in a Barnes and Noble in New York City, just a few hours before catching a flight back home, when I was looking for a book to read on the plane.
 I found a book that would later change everything for me, Alicia Silverstone's "The Kind Diet".
 I had never read the word vegan before, and there I was, on a plane reading all about our health, the health of our planet, and especially what is happening to animals in regards to our meat and dairy consumption.
 It wasn't written in a scary "go vegan or die" way, or in a "be vegan or be bad" way, and it was precisely her amazing friendly and sweet way of explaining things that completely caught my attention.
 I had loved her in Clueless, but there were no laughs on that plane ride home.
 I read the entire book on that flight, and cried for most of it.